JJeris/JJeris/README.md

 I'm currently employed at [PhysicalAddons](https://www.physicaladdons.com/psa/) as a software tester.

-Particularly interested in game development and racing and physics simulators.
+I am particularly interested in game development.
+Specifically that of racing/driving and physics simulators.

 As of now I've finished these courses/bootcamps:
 - TestDevLabs *Introduction to Software Testing, JavaScript and Web Automation* [TDLschool](https://tdlschool.com/)